Can't Let Go (Mariah Carey song): Music video and performances

 Jim Sonzero directed the song's accompanying music video, his first work with Carey.
 Filmed in black and white and composed of fewer than one hundred shots, the video features Carey looking despondent while wearing a black halter top with diamonds.
 She is situated in a house with flowers and letters.
-Nixon considered this style effective given the breakup nature of the song.
+Nickson considered this style effective given the breakup nature of the song.
 Christine Werthman of Billboard described the video as simple and KQED's Emmanuel Hapsis thought it was boring.
 Music journalist Rip Rense considered Carey's scenes "self-consciously artsy".
 Following its release in late 1991, the video was included on Carey's 1992 album MTV Unplugged +3.

 Carey performed "Can't Let Go" on several occasions.
 In 1991 and 1992, she sang it on American television shows such as MTV Unplugged, Soul Train, and Saturday Night Live.
 Carey promoted the song to a British audience on Top of the Pops.
 She included "Can't Let Go" in the setlist of her 2006 Adventures of Mimi tour as part of a ballad medley.
-Carey performed the track during her Las Vegas concert residencies The Butterfly Returns (2018–2020) and The Celebration of Mimi (2024).
+Carey performed the track during her Las Vegas concert residencies The Butterfly Returns (2018–2020) and The Celebration of Mimi (2024–2025).
 She appeared on rapper Rick Ross's song "Can't Say No" on his 2015 album Black Market, which samples "Can't Let Go".